5QU1D/map-maker/README.md

   - html has head and body tags *(2/11)*
   - html has some scripting with intent to read in a file (further data handling required) *(2/11)*
 - README now serves as a project overview as well as a simple progress tracker.
 Thoughts and concerns can be expressed here, as well as within commented sections of the project code.
-- Grid math: each grid tile will be a 150x150 px square.
+- Grid math: each grid tile will be a 120x120 px square.
 Grid sizes will be stored to the file as tile numbers; the conversion from number of tiles to full px values for the canvas will be done within a script *(2/24)*
 - File values:
   - First line: HEIGHT (number of tiles, integer), WIDTH (number of tiles, integer)
   - Subsequent lines: rows of the grid (will be stored in a 2D array)
-    - tuples: (CONTENT (char), EXTREMENESS (float))
+    - tuples separated by spaces: (CONTENT (char),EXTREMENESS (float))

 ## To Do